waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Mt.
 Moon Rocket Grunt (30, 12): Confirmed he requires an unrevived fossil to pass.
 Dialogue: "If you find a fossil, give it to me and scram!"

 # V. Agent & Tool Development Ideas
+- **Lost Item Investigator Agent:** An agent that takes an objective (e.g., 'Find TM28') and a list of clues, then proposes a ranked sequence of locations to search and actions to perform.

 # VI.
 Current Investigation: Unrevived Fossil
 - **Objective:** Obtain an unrevived fossil to give to the Rocket Grunt on Mt.
 Moon B2F.